 The Visitor by Bren Gosling

-All listed stories will join Dead Yard in the London Short Story Prize 2017 anthology, published by Kingston University Press in partnership with Spread the Word in Spring 2018.
+All listed stories will be published London Short Story Prize 2017 anthology, published by Kingston University Press in partnership with Spread the Word in Spring 2018.

 Congratulations writers and thank you to everyone involved in the Prize this year – all entrants, our fantastic judges and partners.
 Running the London Short Story Prize is a real joy and we love reading all the stories.
 We can’t wait to share the stories in the anthology next year.